dsuarezf/deploying-on-cloud-services/README.md

     gcloud config list

-## Deploying on Google Cloud App Engine
+### Deploying on Google Cloud App Engine

-As Openshift's S2i, Google App Engine is designed to easely deploy applications by creating container images depending on the language used, for the Java case it is mandatory to use Maven, and therefore, have a proper `pom.xml` project file in place.
+As OpenShift's S2i, Google App Engine is designed to easily deploy applications by creating container images depending on the language used, for the Java case it is mandatory to use Maven, and therefore, have a proper `pom.xml` project file in place.

 The first thing before deploying the service is to create a project by using the Google Cloud console.
 Once the project is created we can get its id to configure the SDK locally by typing:

     gcloud app create --project=<project-id>